Home

 The village's name of Coverack derives from Porthcovrek and was recorded as early as 1262, it has been variously described as meaning witches cove, seaweed cove, wreckers cove or 'goveryk' meaning streamlet.

-Coverack can be reached via Helston or Gweek over the Goonhilly Downs, which are famous for the BT satellite earth station.
+Coverack can be reached via Helston or Gweek over the Goonhilly Downs, which are famous for the Goonhilly Satellite Earth Station.

 A walk from Coverack